King's Cross, London: Regeneration

-The site is one of the largest construction projects in Greater London in the first quarter of the 21st century.
-All of the "socially undesirable" behaviour has moved on, and new projects such as offices and housing are over halfway completed.

 In the 1990s, the government established the King's Cross Partnership to fund regeneration projects, and the commencement of work on High Speed 1 in 2000 provided a major impetus for other projects.
 In 2001, Argent was selected as the development partner.
 The London terminus of the Eurostar international rail services to Paris and Brussels moved to St Pancras station in November 2007.

 Following the opening of the High Speed 1 to the station, redevelopment of the land between the two major stations and the old King's Cross railway lands to the rear commenced.
 In 2008, Argent, London & Continental Railways and DHL formed a joint partnership: Kings Cross Central Limited Partnership.
 Outline planning permission, prepared by Allies and Morrison and Porphyrios Associates, was granted for the whole site in 2006.
 Detailed planning applications for each part of the site are being made on a rolling programme basis.

 The area remains a major focus of redevelopment in the second decade of the 21st century.
 In 2017, Google, which already occupy a large new building between St. Pancras and King's Cross stations, announced plans for a further £1 billion building stretching along the west side of King's Cross station towards the Regents canal.

 The area has also been for many years home to a number of trades union head offices (including the NUJ, RMT, UNISON, NUT, Community and UCU).

 Education, culture and heritage

 The area has increasingly become home to cultural establishments.
-The London Canal Museum opened in 1992, and in 1997 a new home for the British Library opened next to St Pancras Station.
+The London Canal Museum opened in 1992, and in 1997 a new home for the British Library opened next to St Pancras station.
 There was a small theatre, the Courtyard, that closed in late 2006 as a result of the gentrification of the area caused by a number of regeneration projects there, in this case, Regent's Quarter, across the boundary in Islington.
 The Gagosian Gallery moved their main London premises to the area in 2004.
 The London Sinfonietta and the Orchestra of the Age of Enlightenment are based in King's Place, on Battlebridge Basin next to the Regent's Canal.
 King's Place is also the home of The Guardian and The Observer newspapers, and of the UK Drug Policy Commission.

 In September 2011 the University of the Arts London moved to the Granary Complex.
 A whole series of new public squares and gardens have opened, among them Granary Square with its spectacular fountains, Lewis Cubitt Park and Square and the new Gasholder Park.

 The station's redevelopment led to the demolition of several buildings, including the Gasworks.